ivankatliarchuk/knowledge-base/docs/devops/check-lists/k8s-best-pratices-checklist.md

 -   ### The app doesn't shut down on SIGTERM, but it gracefully terminates connections

-    ### The app doesn't shut down on SIGTERM, but it gracefully terminates connections

     It might take some time before a component such as kube-proxy or the Ingress controller is notified of the endpoint changes.

     Hence, traffic might still flow to the Pod despite it being marked as terminated.